Discover what RELEX has in store for the future of retail at Retail's Big Show Europe | 15 – 18 September 2025 | Book a meeting

 Our selection of RELEX’s merchandise products includes items made from recycled cotton and plastic.
 In addition, many of our offices have during 2023 introduced schemes for swapping items that the employees no longer use, such as clothing, books, and toys.

-Our objective is to rely on internal business practices that enable us to work efficiently while being environmentally friendly.
+Our objective is to foster internal business practices that enable us to work efficiently while being environmentally friendly.
 To reduce use of paper, RELEX adopted paper-free business practices which rely on cloud document management and e-signature tools.
 The environmental benefits from using these tools (for example, DocuSign) are associated with reduced paper use in our business transactions and opportunity to influence paper usage habits over time.

 4. Environmental advocacy and awareness in our value chain